animetosho/ParParGUI/README.md

 ParPar GUI is a graphical front-end to the [command-line ParPar application](https://github.com/animetosho/ParPar), which is a high performance, multi-threaded [PAR2](https://en.wikipedia.org/wiki/Parchive) *creation-only* tool (verify/repair unsupported).
 The GUI exposes most of ParPar’s features, saving users from having to learn the command-line flags for most functionality.

-Currently, this application is targeting the upcoming v0.4.0 release of ParPar and is only available for preview for now.

 ![Screenshot](doc/screenshot.png)

 # Download